boscoh/pdbremix/readme.md

 	v3.set_vector(v, 2, 2, 2)

-Here are a set of common vector operations:
+Here are a set of common vector operationsnthat returns by value:

 	mag(v)
-		Returns magnitude of v.
 	scale(v, s)
-		Returns the vector of v where components multiplied by s. dot(v1, v2)
+	dot(v1, v2)
-		Returns the dot product of two vectors. cross(v1, v2)
+	cross(v1, v2)
-		Returns the cross product of two vectors. norm(v)
-		Returns vector of v where magnitude is normalised to 1. parallel(v, axis)
+	norm(v)
+	parallel(v, axis)
-		Returns vector component of v parallel to axis. perpendicular(v, axis)
+	perpendicular(v, axis)
-		Returns vector component of v perpendicular to axis.

 Vectors will be used to represent coordinates/points, velocities, displacements etc. Functions are provided to measure their geometric properties:

 	distance(p1, p2)
-		Returns distance between two points

 	vec_angle(a, b)
-		Returns angle in radians between a and b. vec_dihedral(a, axis, c)
+	vec_dihedral(a, axis, c)
-		Returns dihedral angle between a and c, along the axis. dihedral(p1, p2, p3, p4)
+	dihedral(p1, p2, p3, p4)
-		Returns dihedral angle defined by the four positions.

 	normalize_angle(angle)
-		Returns angle in radians that is [-pi, pi]() degrees(radians)
-		Converts radians to degrees, better for reporting. radians(degrees)
-		Converts degrees to radians, which is used in math functions.
+	degrees(radians)
+	radians(degrees)

 	get_center(crds)
-		Returns the geometric center of a bunch of positions. get_width(crds)
-		Returns the maximum width between any two crds in the group.
+	get_width(crds)

 #### Affine Transforms

 We also need a representations for affine transforms, which involve a rotation and a translation.

-The purpose of a transform `matrix` is to transform a vector `v`:
+Such a transform `matrix` is designed to transform a vector `v`:

 	v3.transform(matrix, v)